Phase 2: Patient Care Phase

 • Track Program: The WWAMI Track Program allows accepted students to be scheduled for a set number of required clerkships in one specific state/region within WWAMI (24 weeks for Patient Care Phase and 12 weeks for Explore & Focus Phase).
 APPLICATION PROCESS REQUIRED.

-• Olympia LIC: The Olympia LIC is an 11-month longitudinal clerkship with an emphasis on community care and based in the small urban community of Olympia, Washington.
+• Olympia Longitudinal Integrated Clerkship (LIC): The Olympia LIC is an 11-month longitudinal clerkship with an emphasis on community care and based in the small urban community of Olympia, Washington.
 A longitudinal integrated clerkship allows a student over time to experience multiple medical disciplines.
 This is opposed to a traditional clerkship that is specialty-focused, such as pediatrics, and usually lasts for a blocked timeframe (typically 6 weeks).
 APPLICATION PROCESS REQUIRED.

 Refer to the Clerkship Scheduling Policy and the SOM Registrar for requirements, procedures, and guidelines for scheduling in the Patient Care Phase.